ElyTgy/job-tracking/README.md

 # Internship Tracker

+UBC co-op is so ass i had to take matters into my own hands

 Personal job board: watches your companies' careers pages every other day, flags new internship postings, emails a digest, and keeps a recruiter directory per company.